drdreo/blog/src/content/ng-http-resource.md

 ## Parsing The Response
 When the API response structure differs from your client-side model, we have to re-map it.
 We can achieve this with the simple `parse` option.

-`parse` documentation:

 > Transform the result of the HTTP request before it's delivered to the resource.
->
-	`parse` receives the value from the HTTP layer as its raw type (e.g. as `unknown` for JSON data).
+> > `parse` receives the value from the HTTP layer as its raw type (e.g. as `unknown` for JSON data).
 It can be used to validate or transform the type of the resource, and return a more specific type.
 This is also useful for validating backend responses using a runtime schema validation library such as Zod.

 We can pass a parse function to the resource options, and its return value will be used as the resource value.
 We can achieve this like the following:
 ```ts